Hive Sponsorship - (formally BEE LIVES MATTER) - Update April 2019 - see below

 We are a small ranch of 4.75 acres.
 We strive to be a sustainable farm, growing a variety of produce for people to choose from.
 In addition to seasonal vegetables, there are about 70 chickens that allowed to free range.
 The chickens are in various stages of their life, some providing organic eggs and, some are sold to individuals.

 With all that we grow, we need to ensure pollination is occurring.
-The newest highlight and, the most exciting aspect of the ranch, is our APIARY.
+The highlight and, the most exciting aspect of the ranch, is our APIARY.
 The apiary, which consists of owner operated and managed bee hives.
-The bees are the pilot and focus of this project.
+The bees are the focus of this program.

 OUR PROJECT GOALS – Pilot in 2017 - 2018- SUCCESS!